This Weekend

 Charities

 Continuous Food Drive.
 Supporting the Oregon Food Bank.
 Food can be dropped off on the brown shelves downstairs in the hall.
-The February theme is any boxed or canned desserts, such as cake mixes, frosting, pudding, pie filling.
+This month’s food-drive theme is flour and sugar.

 Opportunities for Spiritual Growth